Polymathing/Polymathing/README.md

 ### Howdy partner ✌️, I'm Maicon :man

 :scientist::books: As a graduate student in Data Science and an AI aficionado, my raison d'être is to help people to live a better life through technology!
-I've been working mainly on Machine Learning and Deep Learning projects.
+I've been working mainly on Machine Learning and Deep Learning projects, learning something new every day!
+"Little by little a little becomes a lot!"

 🌎 Let's create a better world through AI, one bit at a time! =)